-All babies are different, of course, but here are some general guidelines, according to Kira Ryan, coauthor of The Dream Sleeper: A Three-Part Plan for Getting Your Baby to Love Sleep.
-(The suggested amount of sleep changes as baby grows.)
+All babies are different, of course, but here are some general sleep guidelines, according to Kira Ryan, coauthor of The Dream Sleeper: A Three-Part Plan for Getting Your Baby to Love Sleep.
+As you’ll see the suggested amount of sleep baby needs changes as he or she grows.

 0 to 4 months

-In month one, baby may get up to 20 hours of sleep a day, waking only for short periods of time to feed.
-In the next couple months, baby will need about 15 to 18 hours a day — that's at least eight at night and seven (spread over three naps) during the day.
+In that first month, baby may get up to 20 hours of sleep a day, waking only for short periods of time to feed.
+Over the next couple of months, baby will need about 15 to 18 hours of sleep a day—that’s at least eight hours at night and seven during the day, spread over three naps.

 4 to 6 months

 Baby now needs slightly less shuteye—about 15 hours a day.
 Increase nighttime sleep to 11 to 12 hours, and reduce naps to three to four hours altogether, spread over three naps.